keyfm/aureus_ad/README.md

-All code needed to reproduce the results of this study, including snakemake pipelines, is presented here.
+All code necessary to reproduce the results of Key et al. 2021 is presented here.

 Site is currently under construction.